-When DPLL1 is locked, external frame sync is enabled, and the input frame sync signal is qualified, the the input frame sync signal can be used to falling-edge align (a) the FSYNC and MFSYNC outputs signals, (b) the outputs of any of the four DFS blocks that are slaved to DPLL1 (i.e. DFS blocks where OCCR1.DFSMUX=0), (c) optionally any of the Divider 1 and Divider 2 blocks in the APLLs, (d) optionally any of the output dividers (see Figure 3-1), and (e) optionally an embedded frame sync signal in one or more of the OC4 and OC5 output clock signals.
+When the DPLL is locked, external frame sync is enabled, and the input frame sync signal is qualified, the input frame sync signal can be used to falling-edge align (a) the FSYNC and MFSYNC outputs signals, (b) the outputs of any of the DFS blocks that are slaved to the DPLL (i.e., DFS blocks where [OCCR1.DFSMUX = 0](#)), (c) optionally the Divider 1 and Divider 2 blocks in the APLL, (d) optionally any of the output dividers (see [Figure 3-1](#)), and (e) optionally an embedded frame sync signal in the OC4 output clock signal.

 Output clocks FSYNC and MFSYNC share a 2kHz alignment generator, while the DFS blocks and the dividers share a second 2kHz alignment generator called the DFS/divider alignment generator.
 When external frame sync is not enabled or the input frame sync signal is not qualified, these 2kHz alignment generators free-run with their existing 2kHz alignments.
 When external frame sync is enabled and the input frame sync signal is qualified, the FSYNC/MFSYNC 2kHz alignment generator is always synchronized by the input frame sync signal, and therefore FSYNC and MFSYNC are always falling-edge aligned with the input frame sync signal.
-When FSCR2.INDEP = 0, the DFS/divider 2kHz alignment generator is also synchronized with the FSYNC/MFSYNC 2kHz alignment generator.
+When [FSCR2.INDEP = 0](#), the DFS/divider 2kHz alignment generator is also synchronized with the FSYNC/MFSYNC 2kHz alignment generator.
 When INDEP = 1, the DFS/divider 2kHz alignment generator is not synchronized with the FSYNC/MFSYNC 2kHz alignment generator and continues to free-run with its existing 2kHz alignment.
-This avoids any disturbance on DPLL1-derived output clocks when the input frame sync signal has a change of phase position.
+This avoids any disturbance on DPLL-derived output clocks when the input frame sync signal has a change of phase position.

-When FSCR2.INDEP = 0 and the DFS/divider 2kHz alignment generator is synchronized with the input frame sync signal, the outputs of the DFS blocks slaved to DPLL1 are falling-edge aligned with the input frame sync signal.
+When [FSCR2.INDEP = 0](#) and the DFS/divider 2kHz alignment generator is synchronized with the input frame sync signal, the outputs of the DFS blocks are falling-edge aligned with the input frame sync signal.
 In addition any of the following can be configured to have their outputs falling-edge aligned with the input frame sync signal as well:

-- The APLL Divider 1 block, when APLLCR2.D1ALIGN=1 - The APLL Divider 2 block, when APLLCR3.D2ALIGN=1 - Any CMOS 32-bit divider block, when OCCR3.CALIGN=1 - Any Differential 32-bit divider block, when OCCR4.DALIGN=1 - The embedded frame sync in the OC4 or OC5 output clock, when OCESR.PWMWID≠0.
+- The APLL Divider 1 block, when [APLLCR2.D1ALIGN=1](#) - The APLL Divider 2 block, when [APLLCR3.D2ALIGN=1](#) - Any CMOS 32-bit divider block, when [OCCR3.CALIGN=1](#) - Any Differential 32-bit divider block, when [OCCR4.DALIGN=1](#) - The embedded frame sync in the OC4 output clock, when [OCESR.PWMWID≠0](#).

-For an output clock signal to be falling-edge aligned with the SYNCn signal, FSCR2.INDEP must be 0, the source DFS for that output clock must be slaved to DPLL1, and any divider in the path must have its xALIGN bit set to 1.
+For an output clock signal to be falling-edge aligned with the SYNCn signal, [FSCR2.INDEP](#) must be 0, and any divider in the path must have its xALIGN bit set to 1.